moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 ### Performance Indicators

-As with all roles in the Sales Department, the Solutions Architect participates in a subset of the [Sales KPIs](https://internal-handbook.gitlab.io/handbook/company/performance-indicators/sales/#kpi-summary).
-Key priorities of these roles are to drive new (i.e., new logos) and growth bookings and contribute to sales efficiency.
+As with all roles in the Sales Department, the Success Services Management team participates in a subset of the [Sales KPIs](https://internal-handbook.gitlab.io/handbook/company/performance-indicators/sales/#kpi-summary).
+Key priorities of these roles are to meet success plan services revenue targets, and to contribute to meeting our growth ARR and renewal targets.

 ## Levels